Polycystic ovaries contain a large number of harmless follicles that are up to 8mm (approximately 0.3in) in size.

 The syndrome is known to be associated with abnormal androgenic hormones and insulin, but the cause (which may be a complex inter-relationship between various factors) has not been accurately determined.

-It is known to run in families., so there is clearly a genetic factor, but the gens(s) responsible have not been identified,
+It is known to run in families, so there is clearly a genetic factor, but the gene(s) responsible have not been identified,

 It's also known to be strongly associated with obesity - but it's unclear whether PCOS causes obesity, or vice versa, or whether they simply tend to occur together.

 Ideas for new topics, and suggested additions / corrections for old ones, are always welcome.